lawaloa/SQL_Project_4/README.md

 ---

 ## 📑 Reference
 ---

-- 📚 ALX Data Programs: Querying Data: Integrated Project 4 – Maji Ndogo: Charting the Course for Maji Ndogo’s Water Future.
+- 📚 **ALX Data Program:** *Querying Data: Integrated Project 4 – Maji Ndogo: Charting the Course for Maji Ndogo’s Water Future.*

-- Dataset: Maji Ndogo Water Services – a fictional but realistic dataset designed for SQL practice, data cleaning, and exploratory analysis.
+- 🗂️ **Dataset:** *Maji Ndogo Water Services* – a fictional yet realistic dataset designed for SQL practice, data cleaning, and exploratory analysis.

-- Author’s Contribution: very SQL query, cleaning step, and analytical insight presented here was personally executed and refined by **me**, as part of the **ALX Data Program** capstone project.
+- ✍️ **Author’s Contribution:** Every SQL query, data-cleaning step, and analytical insight presented here was personally executed and refined by **me**, as part of the **ALX Data Program** capstone project.

+- 🖼️ **Image Credits:** All images and visual assets used in this documentation are courtesy of the **ALX Data Program**.

 ## 💾 Repository Info